Van-1337/AutoEASM/README.md

 ## Description

-**EASM** (External Attack Surface Management) **automated tool** allows a quick scan of all domains and subdomains of any company with the help of different utilities and gets a list of important issues for verification.
+**AutoEASM** (External Attack Surface Management) **tool** allows a quick scan of all domains and subdomains of any company with the help of different utilities and gets a list of important issues for verification.
 This automation allows the automatic testing of domains regularly with limited resources of the security team.
 Download and open **"Report Example.html"** file to see what you get when you run a scan with this utility.

 ## Used utilities